Rare medallion recovered

 The ALR, who have extensive experience mediating complex art disputes, contacted SJ Phillips Ltd, the prestigious jewellery and art dealer who offered the medallion to the MFA.
 Upon learning of its illegal removal from Gotha, SJ Phillips immediately agreed to release the Gnadenpfennig to the ALR for return to Castle Friedenstein.

 In September 2011 the Gnadenpfennig was returned by the ALR to Gotha in a small restitution ceremony.
-MaryKate Cleary, Manager of Historic Claims and Research at the ALR, praised all parties in this matter, saying, "both the outstanding research performed by the MFA, and the exemplary due diligence and cooperation of SJ Phillips made this joyful return possible."
+The ALR would like to emphasise that "both the outstanding research performed by the MFA, and the exemplary due diligence and cooperation of SJ Phillips made this joyful return possible."

 The Foundation were delighted to have another missing masterpiece returned to them by the ALR, who earlier this year returned two rare majolica bowls stolen c.
 1945.
 Director of the Castle Friedenstein Foundation, Dr Martin Eberle, expressed his thanks to all who contributed to the item's return.
 "We are extremely grateful to the ALR for their efforts, which have contributed to restoring Gotha's collections to something of their former glory.
 This treasure, which Ernst I probably held in his own hands, belongs in his castle in Gotha.
 Moreover, we would like to thank SJ Phillips for their understanding in this matter."